Vietnam.vn - Nền tảng quảng bá Việt Nam

 The study, led by Dr. Rebecca Delconte, from Memorial Sloan Kettering Cancer Center (USA - MSK), was conducted on mice.
 In it, the mice with cancer followed an intermittent fasting regimen: fasting for 1 day and night, 2 times a week, and eating freely for the remaining 5 days.

-This diet prevented the mice from losing weight overall.
-But the fasting periods had a major effect on NK cells.
+This diet was designed to prevent the mice from losing weight overall.
+But the fasting periods had a major impact on NK cells.

 Results showed that when mice with cancer underwent intermittent fasting, killer cells were metabolically trained to tolerate the nutrient-poor environment inside and around the tumor, while enhancing their ability to fight cancer.